 Tavener structures the work in four seamless movements of increasing length.
-The first three display considerable activity & counterpoint, although—bearing the title in mind again—the overall direction is one of decline.
-The work uses five basic ideas that shift between the quartets: rapid semiquaver tremolos, accented quintuplets, undulating quaver trills, heavy but quick repeated note passages & slow, drawn-out melodies that employ various ragas (but which for the most part sound like conventional modes).
-From the second movement on, Tavener progressively thins out the texture as well as introducing a sixth idea, a melody with mobile pitch order & unspecified rhythms.
+The first three display considerable activity and counterpoint, although—bearing the title in mind again—the overall direction is one of decline.
+The work uses five basic ideas that shift between the quartets: rapid semiquaver tremolos, accented quintuplets, undulating quaver trills, heavy but quick repeated note passages and slow, drawn-out melodies that employ various ragas (but which for the most part sound like conventional modes).
+From the second movement on, Tavener progressively thins out the texture as well as introducing a sixth idea, a melody with mobile pitch order and unspecified rhythms.
 The conclusion of each of the first three movements is marked with a short episode that requires the players also to chant as they play; the word ‘soham’ is used twice, while the third movement closes to ‘om’.

 Throughout these movements, the Tibetan singing bowl is struck every nineteen beats (for symbolic reasons), but in the fourth movement it finally gets to sing, becoming a pulsing omnipresence in the midst of the four quartets.
 The previous ideas are now jettisoned in favour of a chorale that moves with all the momentum of a glacier.
-Both its concept—the beyond—& soundworld instantly bring Messiaen’s ‘ecstatic’ music to mind (although harmonically there’s no real similarity), but unlike Messiaen, Tavener’s music has an ambiguity of mood that’s very effective in this context.
-Ecstasy is definitely a part of it—a prominent recurring instruction in the score is “In a state of bliss”, & the fourth movement is labelled, “A fullness of peace and Beatitude, changeless and incomprehensible”—but there’s a melancholy at the fringes, a disquiet that only enhances the work’s atmosphere & renders it more inscrutable.
+Both its concept—the beyond—and soundworld instantly bring Messiaen’s ‘ecstatic’ music to mind (although harmonically there’s no real similarity), but unlike Messiaen, Tavener’s music has an ambiguity of mood that’s very effective in this context.
+Ecstasy is definitely a part of it—a prominent recurring instruction in the score is “In a state of bliss”, and the fourth movement is labelled, “A fullness of peace and Beatitude, changeless and incomprehensible”—but there’s a melancholy at the fringes, a disquiet that only enhances the work’s atmosphere and renders it more inscrutable.
 The conclusion of the work, all four quartets having faded out of existence, falls to the singing bowl, which continues as if into eternity.

-& with that, my Lent series is ended.
+And with that, my Lent series is ended.